 - Native or near native English speaker

-- Most prefer experience, a Bachelor's Degree and/or TEFL, or similar certificate
+- Most prefer experience, a Bachelor's Degree and/or TEFL certificate

 - Willingness to teach children (except for Cambly and ITalki)